-Installing Return & Supply Air Collars
+Installing Return & Supply Air Collars (Optional)

 Supply and return collars are not supplied with the unit but are offered as accessory item.
-Check with your distributor for pricing and availabilityt.
+Check with your distributor for pricing and availability.
 They can be easily positioned over the unit openings and secured with sheet metal screws.
 See Figure 3 (page 6).

-- The diameter of the return duct collar is 14" on 3.5 5 ton units.
-NOTE: 2 - 3 ton units are designed with 12" returns. - The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.
+- The diameter of the return duct collar is 14". - The diameter of the supply duct collar is 12". - Before permanently installing the collars, it is recommended you pre-fit them over the openings first to determine best fit and alignment.